b-ash/tweetsweep/README.md

 Ohmygoshohmygosh #bringit @P90X2 http://t.co/BjUkKpcd

-## Disclaimer
+## Disclaimers

-Only tested on Mac OS X.
+* Only tested on Mac OS X.

-Pull requests are welcome!
+* Pull requests are welcome!

+* Twitter's API only allows a given network to hit their API 150 times per hour.
+Check out the [docs](https://dev.twitter.com/docs/rate-limiting/1.1) for more info.

+## TODO

+* Handle Twitter's 400s and have friendly output.

 ## License
 Copyright (c) 2013 Bryan (Bash) Ash